noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - create API keys + usage plans for third-party access
   - use lambda fn for custom authnz
 - full https support for encryption in transit
+- simple request validation against a type definition at the method level

 ### pricing